robl2e/codepath-ipc-week08/AndroidTopicQuestions/AndroidTopicQuestions_02_Core_Android.md

 18.
 >How do you handle Bitmaps in Android and what are common issues associated with them?
 How do you address these issues?

-Using and image downloading, loading library such as Glide or Picasso.
+Using an image downloading, loading library such as Glide or Picasso.
 Common issues with Bitmaps is managing their memory usage and performance in loading and cleaning up resources.

 19.
 >What is the function of an intent filter?
 When would you use them in an app?